Trusted and Skilled Probate Lawyers in Miami, Florida

 - The testator was incapacitated when signing the will.

-When a person opens a probate with the will of a deceased person, other parties to the will have a short amount of time to file a petition to contest the will, usually 90 days.
+When a person opens a probate case with the will of a deceased person, other parties to the will have a short amount of time to file a petition to contest the will, usually 90 days.

 Breach of Fiduciary Duty

-The personal representative or executor of a probate estate has a "fiduciary's duty" to execute the will with a high standard of care.
+The personal representative or executor of a probate estate has a "fiduciary duty" to execute the will with a high standard of care.
 They are required to interpret the will as per the intention of the deceased person, or to the same standard that they would execute their own will.
 If a personal representative does not respect this duty and commits wrongdoing, they can become the subject of probate litigation and be removed from their duties.

 Probate in a Wrongful Death Claim in Miami, FL